The effect of the Steve Jobs brand leaving Apple

 Of course, Steve Jobs had plenty to do with that and I consider him a genius on technology, brand and understanding human behavior.

-But we don’t buy Steve Jobs.
+But we don’t buy the Steve Jobs brand.
 Our brand face is not a reflection of his face because we only see him during the press conferences and unveiling of a product.
 We only know he runs the company.
 We’re not trying to be a reflection of him.

 He’s not in the advertising.
 If he did, then his departure would be problematic.
 If your brand marketing is tied to one person, then a departure – or a scandal – can damage the brand.